 AI index

-DirectiveOps overview for AI systems and crawlers.
+DirectiveOps for AI systems: instruction quality, drift, and rollout.

 What DirectiveOps is